Peloton College

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Peloton College are Surgeons, Physicians, Cardiovascular technologists and technicians, Architectural & engineering managers, and Magnetic resonance imaging technologists
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Peloton College are Surgeons, Cardiovascular technologists and technicians, Magnetic resonance imaging technologists, Dentists, and Physicians

-The most specialized majors at Peloton College are Health (87 degrees awarded), Legal (2 degrees), and Computer and Information Sciences and Support Services (3 degrees) (as of 2021).
+The most specialized majors at Peloton College are Computer and Information Sciences and Support Services (12 degrees awarded) and Health (26 degrees) (as of 2024).

 View Data